NaveedHossain2026/CST8917-Assignment2/README.md

 Logic Apps does not have an equivalent built-in human-approval waiting pattern in the same way.
 To solve the problem, I used an `HttpWebhook` action that pauses the workflow and provides a callback URL.
 A custom Azure Function then emails the manager and converts their response into a POST request to the webhook.

-This solution works and is documented in `DESIGN-NOTES.md`, but it required building an additional component that Durable Functions provided as part of the orchestration model.
-That represents a meaningful difference in development effort.

 ### Observability